dclutr/written-in-elm/README.md

 Now you can make changes to the code in Main.elm and refresh the page to see the changes

-Ctrl + C in command prompt to stop the web page
+6. Ctrl + C in command prompt to stop the web page

-- Some issues I faced on linux
+D. Some issues I faced on linux

 well I couldn't use gunzip to get the elm runtime from the .gz archive

 installed peazip to extract it

-well I sometimes mess up permissions installing elm by copying it into the appropriate folder using sudo, so..
+well I need to copy elm to the appropriate folder using sudo, so that I can run commands like elm reactor, elm make..

+but I mess up the permissions and dont want to deal with it

-I copied the binary-for-linux-64-bit to my Home directory and renamed it to elm
+I copied the binary-for-linux-64-bit in the .gz archive to my Home directory and renamed it to elm

-now instead of doing elm <command>, I used ~/elm <command> for example ~/elm reactor to execute elm
+now instead of doing elm reactor, I do ~/elm reactor and I can execute other elm commands in a similar way